 Membership and Membership Contract

-Creators from the professional groups direction, camera, film editing, costume design, stage design and acting can become beneficiaries of VdFS.
+Creators from the professional groups direction, camera, film editing, costume design, stage design as well performing artists in the audiovisual fiels can become beneficiaries of VdFS.
 To become a member, it is necessary to conclude a Membership Contract.
 In addition, VdFS also requires a filmography of the filmmaker to start working for him or her.

 By entering into the Membership Contract, the beneficiaries of VdFS grant their rights and remuneration claims to VdFS to manage fiduciary and they provide instructions for collection to VdFS.
 VdFS cannot work for the filmmaker without a collection agreement.